 A Service of Love

 Father Jose Francisco dos Santos, OFM has great experience feeding the poor.
 He and the other friars from the Province of Sao Paulo, in Brazil, have fed the poor and homeless in one of the most densely populated cities in the world.
 In the center of Sao Paulo there was a single tent dedicated to feeding several hundred homeless people a day known as the “Priests Tea.”
-But after the virus struck and a shutdown occurred, the daily number of people swelled to about 8,000.
+But after the virus struck and a shutdown occurred, the daily number of people surviving the pandemic swelled to about 8,000.

 This extraordinary event forced our missionary friars to set up another distribution center known as the “The Franciscan Tent.”
 They setup other tents and kitchens in Rio de Janeiro and the suburbs.
 Can you imagine the additional costs of going from feeding a few hundred people every day to 8,000-plus a day?
 It is an overwhelming number.
 With the second highest death toll in the world, Brazil continues to suffer.
 According to Fr.
 Santos, most of the people coming for food lost their jobs.

 The developed countries of the world now have a renewed sense of hope for the new year.
 The newly developed COVID vaccines will soon be available to help mitigate the crisis sometime in this New Year.
 The poor in the missions, who cannot afford to buy food, will not be able to pay for a vaccine.
 So our missionary friars will continue providing food to people in desperate need of our help.
 I urgently request your help to ensure that our Franciscan missionaries continue to have the resources to aid the poor in the missions.
 Will you please demonstrate once again your love and compassion for people surviving the pandemic in the missions by sending a generous gift?
 Your renewed support will enable us to continue providing urgent humanitarian aid to the poor and help us deliver hope for the new year.